wannesm/adsphd/README.md

 Generating a diff-version
 ---------------

-In the script make_diff.sh, a function is provided that generates a (pdf) diff-version with respect to an older (git) version.
+In the script `make_diff.sh`, a function is provided that generates a (pdf) diff-version with respect to an older (git) version.